| Bali Usada - a week of Tapa Brata with Merta Ada

 wooden buildings, trees, lawn, paths.
 Walked around.
 Not a large place.

 At the other end a few brick home-like buildings with porches.
+I was surprised when Moneyya greeted me.
+He'd decided

 at the last minute to go.
 Dewi, whom I knew from the Sanur center, got